Fantastic Four (1997 video game): Gameplay

 The format of the game is similar to arcade games such as Final Fight and Acclaim's own Batman Forever: The Arcade Game.
 Up to four players (with a PlayStation Multitap) can control Mr. Fantastic, Invisible Woman, the Thing, Human Torch or She-Hulk through various side-scrolling levels.
 Groups of thugs, robots, and mutants will appear on each screen and need to be destroyed before the player can advance.
 Every character has various short-range fighting moves: punching, kicking, jumping, and tossing enemies or objects.
 In addition, each character has at least four special moves unique to that character.
 Using blocks or certain special moves drains the character's "Force Power".

 Some enemies will leave behind icons that give the player an extra life, or restore their health or Force Power.
 At the end of each level, there is a supervillain to defeat: Mole Man, Super-Skrull, Attuma, Sub-Mariner, Psycho-Man, or Doctor Doom.
 After the defeat of the boss, without the loss of any player life, there is one of three bonus rounds.
 The fights here are set against Dragon Man, the Incredible Hulk, or Iceman.
 During the loading time between each level, the player is able to play a mini-car racing game.

 The player can switch between any of the superheroes not already being played at any time.
 Some of the bosses speak briefly before they fight or are defeated; this is affected by the choice of player character.

-If a player uses the same move too many times, a "cheesy" icon appears, while using a wide variety of moves causes a thumbs-up icon to appear.
-Neither icon has any impact on the player's score.